nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 #### Enrolling a student into a lesson

-1. Enrolling a student into a lesson, while all students and lessons are being shown
+1. Enrolling a student into a lesson, while all students and lessons are being shown.

     * Prerequisites: Multiple "Students" and "Lessons" shown in the list of students and lessons.
 "Students" must not currently be enrolled in the "lesson" the user wishes to enroll the student in.